Samsung Galaxy J1 Ace

 The Samsung Galaxy J1 Ace is a lower mid-range smartphone manufactured by Samsung Electronics as part of the Galaxy J series.

 Specifications

 Hardware

 The J1 Ace features a Marvell PXA1908 SoC including a dual-core 1.2 GHz ARM Cortex-A53 and 512 MB of RAM and 4 GB internal storage.
 It is available with either 4 or 8 GB of internal storage with support for removable microSD cards of up to 128 GB.

 The cameras of the J1 Ace are a 5 megapixel main camera with LED flash and a 2 megapixel front-facing camera.
 Both can record 720p video at 30fps.

-The dual-SIM model (SM-J110H/SM-J110L) features a The J1 Ace features a Spreadtrum SC7727S SoC with a quad-core 1.2 GHz ARM Cortex-A7 CPU and either 768 MB or 1 GB of RAM.
+The dual-SIM model (SM-J110H/SM-J110L) features a Spreadtrum SC7727S SoC with a quad-core 1.2 GHz ARM Cortex-A7 CPU and either 768 MB or 1 GB of RAM.

 Software

 The J1 Ace (SM-J11x/j1acex) was originally shipped with Android 5.1.1 "Lollipop" with Samsung's TouchWiz user interface.
 An official release of TWRP exists for this device.

 The J1 Ace DUOS (SM-J110H/SM-J110L) was originally shipped with Android 4.4.4 "KitKat" with Samsung's TouchWiz user interface.
 An official release of TWRP exists for this device.